NeshHari/XMonad/README.md

 ("M-C-,", onGroup W.focusDown')
 ```
 ### Better Borders
 If borders are not needed when a single window is present, use "smartBorders".
 Borders will be visible when more than one window is present.
-For full screen layouts, use "noBorders" to completely remove the border.
-This can be achieved by dynamically applying and removing the transformer.
+For full screen layouts, use "noBorders" to altogether remove the border, achievable by dynamically applying and removing the transformer.

 Snippet of concept above:
 ```haskell